 The Cooperative Orthotic and Prosthetic Enterprise (more commonly known by its acronym, COPE) and its medical partners do incredible work custom-making prosthetic limbs for victims of unexploded ordnance.
 The COPE Visitor Center in Vientiane is a worthwhile visit with thoughtful exhibits and excellent informational videos about the ongoing UXO problem in Laos.
 The Center hosted President Obama during his visit to the country in September 2016.

-In a nation characterized by its confluence of plains, hills, rivers, and peoples, the Plain of Jars is particularly striking.
+In a country characterized by its confluence of plains, hills, rivers, and peoples, the Plain of Jars is particularly striking.
 Parts of Laotian legend persist in these monolith vessels.
 Despite the place’s undeniable beauty, however, I wish I had been more cognizant of the UXO issue when I visited.
 Laos has the unfortunate title of being the most bombed country in the world per capita,³ but I was too enraptured by the dream of being there that I forgot about the nightmare that so clearly lingers.

 Thank you for your support.